Start Here

 Ben Kingsley Blog post by Ben Kingsley

-On the supply side, the builders, the developers, the people who are providing that stock to market are saying, “Oh the economy is looking good.
-There’s a lot of people who want to buy our product, so let’s create more of that product and get more and more sales going on.”
+On the supply side, builders, developers, and the people who are providing that stock to market are saying, “Oh the economy is looking good.
+There are many people who want to buy our product, so let’s create more of that product and get more and more sales going on.”
 With low interest rates we also tend to see more demand pushing into the market.

-So we start to see no more jobs, rising unemployment, people who have a bit of mortgage stress are also looking to sell their property.
-But we also saw changes on the supply side.
-As the developer’s finish off the construction of their stock, we will start to see a spike in supply and a reduction in demand.
-Now that is also potentially exacerbated by media coverage on property prices correcting.
-That can cause a confidence problem around
+So we start to see no more jobs, rising unemployment, people who have a bit of mortgage stress also looking to sell their property.
+But we also see changes in the supply side.
+As the developers finish off construction of their stock, we will start to see a spike in supply and a reduction in demand.

 Now that is also potentially exacerbated by media coverage on property prices correcting.